the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

 .. note::

-   You cannot rename a Simulation while it is running.
+   You cannot rename a Simulation while it is running, but instead you could `cancel` it (e.g. if you see it eats too many of your machine resources, or you simply changed your mind about this run).

         .. figure:: screenshots/simulator_history_running.jpg
            :width: 20%